schroedermatt/stream-processing-workshop/readme.md

 - Alert customer when an event is created in their most streamed genre.
 - BONUS) Alert customer when there is a popular* event within their most streamed genre.
     - *popular: within 10% max capacity (almost sold out)

+### GLOBAL TOTALS

+Context: Data exists in the platform, but we want to keep track of running totals.

+Goals:
+- Find the total count of customers.
+- Find the total count of streams across all customers.
+- Find the total count of events.
+- Find the total count of tickets.
+- BONUS) Find the total count of events that have already occurred.

+_This is not as simple as it may seem, as your data is split across processing tasks._

 ### SUGGESTED EVENTS - LOCATION